microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 ### OLED B display

 The CS pin in OLED B click is connected to SPI client select 1 pin (RA4) of PIC18F16Q20 and D/C control pin is connected to SPI client select 2 pin (RC7).
 When sending a data, D/C control pin is set high.
 When sending a command, D/C pin must be set low.
-The client ID bits in function ID must be set appropriately based on whether data send in a SPI write must be treated as data or command.
+Therefore, the client ID bits in function ID can be configured differently, taking into consideration the data sent in an SPI write.
+It can be treated as a data or a command

 To initialize, OLED B display send the following command from I3C Controller.
 Refer to the [OLED B Data Sheet](http://download.mikroe.com/documents/datasheets/MI9639BO-B_datasheet.pdf) for more details on the commands.